kadojs/kado/README.md

 * Peer reviewed, openly developed, openly licensed.
 * Used by applications serving billions of page views.
 * Assertion, validation, and test running built in.

-## Motivations

-There are tons of packages on NPM to do any thing needed and this package is no different.
-However, we kept running into the same problem where our applications would rely on a similar set of packages but with variations.
-Also a good amount of those packages will forever contain ES5 code.
-At the end of the day, there were just too many places to look for docs, track updates, and most importantly those packages had dependencies that introduced the same headache at a greater magnitude.

-Thus, Kado provides solution to the gaps in core builds of JavaScript.
-In addition to the libraries that provide common uses, Kado also comes with a Connect system and implementations of that system in order to provide a "Kado System" which when fully assembled mimics modern frameworks.

 ## Kado Library List